kevjunior1990/coolplanet-tech-test/README.md

 ### How to build project locally
 The below command will build and save the packaged jar file to the target folder.
-Once this is completed the docker image for the project will be built and pushed to local docker registry
+Once this is completed the docker image for the project will be built and pushed to local docker registry.

-> ./mvnw clean package
+> ./mvnw clean package -Ddocker-image.tag=latest -D skipTests

+I am skipping tests on main branch as I have with dependencies with flyway/docker when running tests locally.
+Please checkout  **unit-tests-branch** to see successful unit tests withouth those dependencies

 ### How to run the project
 A docker-compose file has been created at the root level of the project to deploy the pre-built coolplanet-demo docker image and postgres image